derlin/transformers/README.md

 1. ability to freeze BERT layers (hence training only the classifier on top);
 2. ability to load data from a CSV file + specify label weights (see below);
-3. ability to run the classifier using the bash command `bert_finetune_lid` after install (new entrypoint).
+3. ability to run the classifier using the bash command `bert_run_classifier` after install (new entrypoint).

 ## Usage

-**train.csv**
+**data directory**

-The CSV file with the training data should have two mandatory columns (others are ignored):
+The data directory should contain CSV files `train.csv`, `dev.csv`, `test.csv` with two mandatory columns (others are ignored):
 * `text`: the input examples,
 * `label`: the true label (i.e. the "language").

-**environ.txt**

-A file defining the labels and label weights (optional):
+**labels and weights**

+Labels are read from the environment variable `BERT_LABELS` as comma-separated values.
+If you have class imbalance, you can also set a `BERT_LABELS_WEIGHT` environment variable, with the same number of comma-separated values as `BERT_LABELS` and summing to 1.

+For example:
 ```bash
 export BERT_LABELS="afr,bar,deu,est,frr,grb,gsw,knn,ksh,lim,ltz,nds,pfl,som,swa-swh,zea-vls-nld"
 # the below line is needed only if you have unbalanced classes.
 If not, comment it !
 export BERT_LABELS_WEIGHTS="0.1812,0.2648,0.1812,0.1812,0.8824,0.1812,0.1812,1.0,0.8208,0.1812,0.1812,0.1812,0.8334,0.1812,0.2222,0.1812"
 ```

-Alternatively, you can just run those commands in the terminal before calling `bert_finetune_lid`.
-This file is only necessary if you plan to use the script below.
+I usually put them into a `environ.txt` file alongside the data, that I also copy to the output directory for further reference
+(see example script below).

 **running the classifier**